Geniools/Project-6.1/README.md

    `` python manage.py createdbview ``

+2. To create a default database *trigger* run the following command:

+   `` python manage.py createdbtrigger ``

+3. To create a default database *stored procedure* run the following command:

+   `` python manage.py createdbprocedure ``

 ## Usage

 1. In order to log in to the admin panel of the application navigate to